les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-11-23-crystal-clear-7-proprietes-pour-des-projets-couronnes-de-succes.markdown

 All of these advantages come from one single property, **Frequent Delivery**.
 In my interviews, I have not seen any period longer than four months that still offers this safety.
 Two months is safer.
 Teams deploying to the web may deliver weekly.

 Tous ces avantages viennent d'une seule propriété, **Livraison fréquente**.
-Dans mes entretiens, je n'ai pas vu de période au-delà de quatre mois offrant encore cette sauvegarde.
+Dans mes entretiens, je n'ai pas vu de période au-delà de quatre mois offrant encore cette sécurité.
 Deux mois est plus sûr.
 Les équipes déployant sur le web peuvent livrer hebdomadairement.

 > Have you delivered running, tested and usable code at least twice to your user community in the last six months?